mvneerven/pure-pwa/readme.md

 # PurePWA - Power & Purity

-> PurePWA is a **Radical Experiment** in Simplifying Boilerplate for PWAs, in which we force ourselves to go to the very core of **The Modern Web**, and nothing else.
+> PurePWA is a **Radical Experiment** in Simplifying Boilerplate for PWAs, in which we force ourselves to only use the **Modern Web** standards, and nothing else.

 ![mobile-view.webp](./md/mobile-view.webp)